miladrahimi/singet/README.md

 # Singet

+Singet means single get.
-A simple web proxy that can fetch (download or stream) a single URL.
+It's a simple web proxy to fetch (download or stream) a single URL.
-It is written in Go programming language.
+It's written in the Go programming language.

 ## How to use